bedbad/justpyplot/README.md

 Useful for overlaying real-time plots on images and video frames, or in jupyter.
 ## MOTIVATION
-Doing dances around matplotlib by getting figures not auto displayed, converting figure bytearray to numpy(which is different by backend, i.e OS = surprising behavior on different platforms) to suffering multimillisecond performance hit just didn't do it for me.
+Doing dances around matplotlib by getting figures not auto displayed, converting figure bytearray to numpy (which is different by backend, i.e surprising  behavior on different platforms), or using moviepy, etc all to suffering multimillisecond performance hit just didn't do it for me.
+I needed plots to measure and see real things happening.
 This repo is to see if there is enough need/pain out there to make that right.

 ## INSTALATION